DanielTakeshi/debridement-code/scripts/README.md

 - Very important: `mapping.py` develops mappings between pixels to robot/camera stuff.

   - Then, `click_and_crop.py` will test if the stuff in `mapping.py` worked, basically the manual thing where I check if it goes to the right spot, and `collect_together.py` will put it in one image for me.
+  - Also, `train_rf.py` should ideally make the full pipeline work by training the RF on my actual data.
+So I apply the rigid body transformation, then I will train the random forest residual predictor there.

+  TODO: update `click_and_crop.py` with this new scenario.
+Or better yet, get an entirely new script (since I might want to benchmark with that old version).

 - Calibration: `calibrate_onearm.py` is when I do my manual stuff with the DVRK's arms, then: